-The competition will be adjudicated by one adjudicator.
-The adjudicator will prepare 3 sets of questions, 1 set for each of the articles.
+The competition will be adjudicated by three adjudicators.
+The adjudicators will prepare 3 sets of questions (the same set of questions for all three of the articles?), 1 set for each of the articles.
 The set of questions for each article should essentially follow the same pattern to allow for consistent evaluation.
 The adjudicator should try to avoid asking compound questions.
 If a compound question is asked, it should have no more than two parts to it.
 The sets of questions should be submitted to the Convener at least one week prior to Festival.